Get your EIN in as fast as 7 business days. Apply now for $49

 • You hire US-based employees or contractors

-• You file US tax returns
+• You file US federal tax returns

-• You operate a business in Australia
+• You operate a business inside Australia

-• You employ workers in Australia
+• You register for GST in Australia

 Summary